Provisional improvement notices (PINs) and direction to stop unsafe work

 • be in writing (see Provisional improvement notice: Template)

-• state why the HSR believes there is a contravention of the WHS legislation (or previous contravention that they believe will be continued)
+• state why the HSR believes there is a breach of the WHS legislation (or a previous breach they believe will be continued)

-• identify the section of the WHS Act or Regulations being contravened
+• identify the section of the WHS Act or Regulations being breached

-• be given to the person (or their representative) responsible for the contravention
+• be given to the person (or their representative) responsible for the breach

 • specify a time limit of at least eight days for the WHS issue to be fixed.